Noble-Lab/crema/README.md

 **crema** is a Python package that implements various methods to estimate false discovery rates (FDR) in mass spectrometry proteomics experiments. crema focuses on methods that rely on the concept of "target-decoy competition."
-The sole purposes of crema is to do decoy-based FDR estimation, and to do it well.
+The sole purpose of crema is to do decoy-based FDR estimation, and to do it well.
 As a result, crema is lightweight and flexible.
 It has minimal dependencies and supports a wide range of input and output formats.
 On top of that, it is extremely simple to use.